vishvAsa/kalpAntaram/kANe/v1p1/17_ushanas.md

 Ušanas is quoted in Kalpataru (Grhastha kāņda ) 8 times, in Srāddha 13 times (8 times in prose ), in Vyavahāra eleven times (all verses, except one proge passage on p.
 814 on anuloma unions ), 6 times in Niyatakāla.

-It is interesting to note that he states that the son of a brābmana from a ksatriya wife is a bråhmana and the son of
+It is interesting to note that he states that the son of a brābmana from a ksatriya wife is a brāhmana and the son of

 STITUTE